qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 ## intent:mail_providers_support
 - What mail providers does this app support?
 - Hello, What mail providers does this app support?
+- what emails can work with this app?

 ## intent:mark_all_read
 - is there a way to mark all email as read